 Weight of your Bug Out Bag

-An average person should carry no more than 25 percent to 30 percent of their body weight in a backpack.
-More than this is possible but highly strenuous, plan your Bug Out Bag accordingly.
-To aid you in determining what you will bring and how it will affect the overall weight of your Bug Out Bag, we have created this free tool.
-It is even better if you can try and perform a test carry of your bag over a significant distance when planning it.
+An average person should carry no more than 25 percent of their body weight in a backpack.
+More than this is possible but highly strenuous, plan your bug out bag accordingly.
+To aid you in determining what you will bring and how it will affect the overall weight of your bug out bag, we have created this free tool.
+It is even better if you can perform a test carry of your bag over a significant distance to ensure you can handle it.
 You need to be able to carry your pack for hours, if not days.
 Bringing too much weight will hobble your progress.
-As we highlight in our Bug Out Bag essentials post, bring only what you need to survive.

-The average walking speed with a pack is 2.5-4 miles per hour over FLAT ground.
-When planning your route you need to account for what type of terrain you will be crossing.
-People often make the mistake in thinking that hiking downhill is faster than uphill.
-This is often not true as hiking with a pack downhill will mean that you need to take extra care to have proper footing and to brace your steps.
+The average walking speed with a pack is 2.5-4 miles per hour on flat ground.
+When planning your route, you need to account for what type of terrain you will be crossing.
+People often make the mistake of thinking that hiking downhill is faster than uphill.
+This is often not true, as hiking with a pack downhill will mean that you need to take extra care to have proper footing and to brace your steps.
 Will you be picking your way through rubble or having to cross a body of water?
 Plan a realistic pace as a part of your survival planning to have a better outcome.

 If you are creating Bug Out Plan for additional people you will have to consider this as a factor.
 If you are moving with elderly people or children, you should incorporate into your survival preparedness the additional resources and time needed to assist them.
-Do this by planning the progress of your routes based on how far you expect to travel at the pace of the least fit/mobile of your party.
+Do this by planning your routes’ progress based on how far you expect to travel at the pace of the least fit/mobile of your party.

 - Plan on packing an extra waterproof or laminated map with your routes and destinations clearly marked.
 It is additionally helpful to mark landmarks along each route to aid navigation.

-- If you are bugging out with others establish a rally point for you all to meet at.
+- If you are bugging out with others, establish a rallying point for you all to meet at.
 Doing this beforehand avoids a messy situation where you are all wasting valuable time desperately attempting to contact each other when you should be on the move.

 - More information about general disaster preparedness planning can be found at Ready.gov (external link).